Phase boundaries in algebraic conformal QFT: Theory of superselection sectors

 We shall give a brief review of the underlying DHR theory and the use of Q-systems in order to characterize extensions of a given QFT.
 A Q-system is essentially the same thing as a Frobenius algebra in a tensor category, with the additional qualification that the tensor category carries a natural C* structure, inherited from the local von Neumann algebras.
 This feature simplifies some of the general results about Frobenius algebras.
 For us, the important point is that a Q-system allows to grasp all algebraic features of an extension (commutation relations, operator product expansion) in terms of finitely many data, as we will explain below.

-In the sequel of the paper (\sref{s:Ext}), we shall review various operations with Q-systems, known from purely categorical approaches to CFT, and establish their meaning in terms of simple algebraic operations like relative commutants.
-It then turns out (\sref{s:Bound}) that boundaries are described by braided product Q-systems which precisely ensure the Principle of Causality for observables on the two sides of the boundary.
-The hard part is the identification of the irreducible representations of the resulting ``product algebra'', which amounts to the computation of its centre.
+In the sequel of the paper (\sref{s:Ext}), we shall review various operations with Q-systems, known from purely categorical approaches to CFT, and establish their meaning in terms of elementary algebraic operations.
+It then turns out (\sref{s:Bound}) that boundaries are described by braided product Q-systems which precisely ensure one-sided locality.